Why Men Get Substantially More Venture Capital than Women Entrepreneurs, and How to Change It

 - 401k, IRA, stocks, and bonds

-Of course, if you’re trying to start a business, you are likely only going to have personal assets to put up for collateral, not inventory or equipment.
+Of course, if you’re trying to loans for women to start business, you are likely only going to have personal assets to put up for collateral, not inventory or equipment.
+And you’ll need to look harder for business loans for women with bad credit.

 The SBA Express is an option for women entrepreneurs in the startup phase.
 You can get approved for a loan up to $350,000.
 Rates of 4.5-6.5% are standard, and generally a line-of-credit good for 7 years.
 No collateral is needed for up to $25,000.
 There is a turnaround in 36 hours.